getreu/tp-note/docs/source/tpnote--manpage.md

 Important: there is no guarantee, that any of the above '`{{ fm_* }}`' variables are defined!
 Depending on the last content template result, certain variables might be undefined.
 Please take into consideration, that a defined variable might contain the empty string '`""`'.
+Creating a new note file with a content template, the note's header is parsed into '`{{ fm_* }}`' variables.
+The latter are then type checked according configurable rules.
+The rules are defined in '`tmpl.filter_assert_precondition`'

 For a more detailed description of the available template variables, please consult the '`const`' definitions in Tp-Note's source code file '`note.rs`'.